 All activities within Mennonite Village Independent Living have been suspended.

-The Lakeside Center Fitness Center is closed.
-Wellness staff are providing exercise classes through our closed circuit campus television station.
+The Lakeside Center is closed at this time.
+Wellness Center access is available to Independent Living residents by appointment and exercise program classes are available through our closed circuit campus television station.

 All staff and residents in care areas are tested on a regular basis according to state and federal guidelines

 All staff, visitors, and vendors entering Mennonite Home, Quail Run Assisted Living, Lydia’s House, or the Mennonite Village administrative building are being screened.
 Mennonite Village requests the staff, residents, and approved essential visitors of the community to follow the recommendations of the CDC and wear face masks in all public settings (grocery stores, pharmacies, post office, public parks, etc.) in addition to maintaining social distancing.